Skip to main content

 Discover more

 Sustainability is becoming an increasingly important factor in students’ decisions about where to study.
 Universities are considering how to reduce their environmental impact while maintaining operational efficiency.
-Sustainable design and decarbonisation—ranging from energy-efficient buildings to green transport options—not only reduces carbon output but also resonates with students’ values, contributing to a positive institutional image.
+Sustainable university campuses and decarbonisation, ranging from energy-efficient buildings to green transport options, not only reduces carbon output but also resonates with students’ values, contributing to a positive institutional image.
 As sustainability becomes integral to university strategies, campuses that adopt energy-efficient technologies, renewable energy, and low-carbon initiatives will be better equipped to meet future challenges.

 Creating spaces for lifelong learning

 As the higher education landscape evolves, many universities are expanding their offerings to cater to a broader range of learners, such as professionals seeking continuing professional development (CPD) or executive education.
 These mature learners often have different expectations from the traditional student body, especially when it comes to conference facilities, professional meeting rooms, and even on-campus accommodation for overnight stays.
-Designing spaces that blend learning and professional environments can be more attractive to this demographic.
+Designing lifelong learning spaces that blend learning and professional environments can be more attractive to this demographic, while supporting long-term estate strategy.

 relevant project examples